sean-madu/hot-takes-hedging/README.md

 ---

 ## 🚧 Future Upgrades (for me or you!)
+* Doing all the TODOs in the code
 *  Use python or something other than .ps1 script for making lambda, or maybe just a better system in general when you do CI/CD
 *  CI/CD pipeline setup
 *  Community voting for future research topics